jonfried/oakafee.github.io/_posts/2016-09-23-outlying-areas.md

 I was not successful.
 Trying to head north and west, I got myself lost in the tangle of strip mall-lined secondary roads of western Essex County, failing to realize that squirming around only tightens the ropes.
 Frustration mounting as I watched the afternoon wasting away, I found I-280 and decided just to drive west as fast as I could.
 I sped along until at the top of a hill I saw a huge summer storm coming in from the west.
 Even if I made it somewhere nice, I wouldn't really enjoy it in the pouring rain.
 It was easy to convince myself to get off the highway and head home.

 Whatever I may or may not have found out that day, I now know that there are parts of New Jersey somewhat removed from the metropolis.
 Some of these resemble other parts of rural America.
 Others are just really weird.
-And still others, I can't pretend to know much about.
+And still others I can't pretend to know much about.
 Again, your intellectual contributions are much appreciated.